dmail-old/signal/docs/api-advanced.md

 recursed receive `{ emitExecution, args }`.

 * emitExecution is the current emit execution, documentation available [here](../api.md#getemitexecution)
-* args are the arguments passed to the recursed emit
+* args are the arguments passed when emit was called

 ## Installer option